Qiuben/TALineNet/README.md

 ## Dataset
 You can download the synthetic dataset **Ev-WireframeSeq** as well as the real-scene dataset **Ev-LineSeq** from [OneDrive](https://1drv.ms/f/c/93289205239bc375/IgC0F7BmFkD3RqQo51EgklVGAVn3aSoHt5aeoidAgLjtyMM?e=ANqbof).
-This link provides the event representations, which is ready for direct network processing.
+This link provides the event representations, which are ready for direct network processing.
 If you need the raw event data, please contact us via email.

 Put the downloaded datasets to `your_datasets_path`.

 ## Installation
-For ease of reproducibility, you are suggested to install miniconda (or anaconda if you prefer) before following executing the following commands.
+For ease of reproducibility, you are suggested to install miniconda (or anaconda if you prefer) before executing the following commands.
 ```
 git clone https://github.com/Qiuben/TALineNet